 (TRAFFICSTOP): Record of every single traffic stop in CT in 2014 (360,000 stops) — where it happened, why they were stopped, etc.

 (ADDHEALTH): This study is a representative survey of adolescents in grades 7-12 in the United States that were followed over time.
-We have access to two time points — when they began the study as adolescents (Wave 1) and then later when they were young adults (Wave 4)
+We have access to two time points — when they began the study as adolescents (Wave 1) and then later in life when they are in their late 30’s/early 40’s (Wave 5).

 (MARS) created by Stuart Robbins, presents a global database that includes over 300,000 Mars craters 1 km or larger.
 Heavily cratered terrain on Mars was created between 4.2 and 3.8 billion years ago during a period of heavy bombardment (i.e. impacts of asteroids, proto-planets, and comets).
 Mars craters allow inferences into the ancient climate of Mars, and they add a key data point for the understanding of impact physics.